agmath/agmath.github.io/StatsWithR.md

 ---
 title: Modern Statistics With Software
-description: This is a homepage for MAT241, Modern Statistics with Software, at Southern New Hampshire University.
+description: This is a homepage for MAT241, Modern Statistics with Software, with Dr. Gilbert at Southern New Hampshire University.
+This course covers an introduction to data, exploratory data analyses and data visualization, one- and two-sample inference via confidence intervals and hypothesis testing for both proportions and means, chi-squared tests for goodness of fit and independence, ANOVA for comparisons of multiple group means, and introduces linear regression.
+The course also provides and introduction to R, the use of which is embedded throughout the semester.
 ---

 {% include google-analytics.html %}